NOAA-PSL/anemoi-house/conda/README.md

 pip install flash-attn --no-build-isolation
 ```

-## 2. Create and environment for ufs2arco
+## 2. Create an environment for ufs2arco

-First load modules, and note that these are different from the anemoi
-environment.
-It's not clear to me if all of these are necessary, but they are sufficient to
-get the job done.
+The modules used in the anemoi environment should work here, but either way the
+following commands will be sufficient.

 ```
+module purge
+source /opt/cray/pe/cpe/24.07/restore_lmod_system_defaults.sh
 module restore
-module load conda PrgEnv-gnu cray-mpich
+module load conda
 ```

 Now we can create the environment